kontainapp/guide/getting_started/install.md

 # Install
 ## Pre-requisites
-Kontain runs on *Linux kernel version 4.15 or newer*, running on Intel VT (vmx) or AMD (svm) with KVM based virtualization enabled.
+Kontain runs on *Linux kernel version 4.15 or newer*, running on Intel VT (vmx) or AMD (svm) with KVM based virtualization enabled, ideally Ubuntu or Fedora.
 For enabling KVM on Ubuntu 18.04 or higher, you can refer to this [article](https://linuxize.com/post/how-to-install-kvm-on-ubuntu-18-04/).

 Recommended distros are Ubuntu 20.04 and Fedora 32, or newer.
 Note that this also assumes that your user has access to /dev/kvm.